patrickdappollonio/wait-for/README.md

 # `wait-for`

-A tiny Go application with zero dependencies.
-Given a number of TCP or UDP `host:port` pairs, the app will wait until either all are available or a timeout is reached. `wait-for` supports pinging TCP or UDP hosts, by prefixing the host with `tcp://` or `udp://`, respectively.
+A Go application with zero dependencies.
+Given a number of hosts, the app will wait until either all are available or a timeout is reached. `wait-for` supports pinging several host types (see [supported probes](#supported-probes)), by prefixing the host with a specific protocol.
 If no prefix is provided, the app will default to TCP.

 Kudos to @vishnubob for the [original implementation in Bash](https://github.com/vishnubob/wait-for-it).